open-dynamic-robot-initiative/trifinger_simulation/docs/getting_started/overview.rst

-    4. A gym-wrapper with two basic environments: for reaching ("TriFingerReach-v0"), and for pushing ("TriFingerPush-v0"), and an environment that you can use to perform tasks of varying difficulty levels involving manipulation of a cubical object ("TriFingerCubeDifficulty{}-v1").
+    4. A gym-wrapper with two basic environments: for reaching ("TriFingerReach-v0"), and for pushing ("TriFingerPush-v0"), and an environment that you can use to perform tasks of varying difficulty levels involving manipulation of a cubical object ("TriFingerCubeDifficulty{}-v1"), where the difficulty values could be one of {1, 2, 3, 4}.
 This environment is from the `Real Robot Challenge <https://real-robot-challenge.com/>`_ .
 For more details on this, please refer `here <https://people.tuebingen.mpg.de/felixwidmaier/realrobotchallenge/simulation_phase/tasks.html>`_.